CLion enables running entire applications as well as unit tests.

 Click or press Shift+F10.

-When the application starts, you can view its output in the Run tool window.
+When the application starts, you can view its output and interact with it in the Run tool window.
 Every run/debug configuration creates a separate tab when you run it.

 To learn more about tool windows and how to manage them, see the Tool windows topic.